christianrickert/vim-firefly/README.md

 ![Artist's impression (ChatGPT, let's be real) of fireflies gathering at a forest clearing.](templates/firefly.png)

-My personal dark vim color scheme with vibrant, but muted colors.
+_firefly_ is my personal dark vim color scheme with vibrant, but muted colors.

-I got tired of looking at pea green strings with [gruvbox](https://github.com/morhetz/gruvbox) and created my own color scheme[^1]: firefly's vibrant, but muted colors reduce eye strain and help my brain process buggy source code late into the night, hence the name.
+I got tired of looking at pea green strings with [gruvbox](https://github.com/morhetz/gruvbox) and created my own color scheme[^1]: _firefly_'s colors reduce eye strain and help my brain process buggy source code late into the night, hence the name.
 <br />
 <table>
   <tr>